 Notably, and perhaps the biggest coup, is that of Daniel Melingo who features on “Lucio El Anarquista”.
 The Grammy nominated tango singer and world–renowned musician is well known for his composition work on Pedro Almodóvar’s films, and he brings a rich musical education to a truly sublime track.

 Overall Guti gives up a beautiful mixture of tracks that bridge the space between the club and the living room with consummate ease.
-A breathtaking first album which clearly demarcates the live performer’s ability and ambition for the coming years.Be sure to tell them Soul Of Miami sent you!
+A breathtaking first album which clearly demarcates the live performer’s ability and ambition for the coming years.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.